Vito0912/abs_flutter/README.md

 - When seeking big jumps on Windows, the audio sometimes just continues playing without seeking, despite the progressbar moving.
     - See [Issue](https://github.com/bdlukaa/just_audio_windows/issues/19).
 On next release of just_audio_windows this should be fixed.

+### Limitations
+#### Filters and search
+- The search cannot be combined with filters or sorting.
+This is a limitation of the Audiobookshelf API.
+- The search is limited to 25 results, because there is no pagination available.
+This is a limitation of the Audiobookshelf API.